 International Human Rights

-On this programme you will acquire specialised and in-depth knowledge and understanding of international human rights law, political theory of rights and international relations relating to human rights.
+This LLM will equip you with a specialised and in-depth knowledge and understanding of international human rights law, political theory of rights and international relations relating to human rights.
 The programme is interdisciplinary thus building on the strengths in this area of the Sutherland School of Law and the School of Politics and International Relations.
-Members of staff in the Sutherland School of Law have engaged in major research in this area spanning the full range of international human rights law from asylum law and practice, the EU and fundamental rights to the law of privacy in Ireland.
+Members of staff in the Sutherland School of Law have engaged in major research in this area spanning the full range of international human rights law, from asylum law and practice, the EU and fundamental rights, to the law of privacy in Ireland.

 Subjects taught